CloudsDocker/cloudsdocker.github.io/_posts/2022-02-22-SkipTest-Not-Work-In-Multiple-models-project.md

 As you know, you can skip tests during maven run, which maybe because you want to get an urgent task down or test will result in some noisy.

-You alreay know, you can run following command to skip test
+You already know, you can run following command to skip test

 ```java
 mvn install -DskipTests